WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Why ordinal?
     - 4 levels of measurement = nominal, ordinal, interval and ratio
     - Nominal: order doesn't matter
-    - Ordinal: order matters but difference between measurement is not in fixed interval
+    - Ordinal: order matters but the difference between measurements is not numerical
-    - Interval: order matters with fixed interval between measurement
+    - Interval: order matters with a fixed interval between measurements
     - Ratio: Interval + only positive values
   - Target variable belongs to ordinal data
 - Available data